NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 **This chapter is not yet finished, but the model is, so you can try it out**.

+It is not meaningful to compare model results with observations yet because the temperature of the water coming from the catchment has a large impact on the lake temperature, and that inflow is not added yet.

 ## Shortwave radiation

 ## Surface fluxes and heat